Voggastur/full-stack-framework-project/README.md

 ## 7. Credits <a name="Credits"></a>

-* The basis for this project is the Boutique Ado project by Chris Zielinski at Code Institute, but with visual customizations and expanded features.
+* The basis for this project is the Boutique Ado project by Chris Zielinski at Code Institute, but with my own customizations and expanded features.
-* The Bag and Checkout apps are almost entirely imported from the Boutique Ado project with no modifications except renamed references to Boutique Ado.
+* The Bag and Checkout apps are almost entirely unchanged from the Boutique Ado project with no modifications except renamed references to Boutique Ado.

-* The Profiles app is largely imported as well, except for new image field in userprofile, and relevant field mentions in the forms and views.
+* The Profiles app is largely untouched as well, except for new image field in userprofile, and relevant image field mentions in the forms and views.

 * The Products app has its foundation in Boutique Ado as well, in particular the products.html template, although with new css.
 The Product and Category models, the all_products view, the widgets.py and custom_clearable_file_input template used for image file inputs were also imported.